 Treasure/Blessing received: To grow closer to the Lord through the liturgy.
 “Serving at the Eucharistic table and at various liturgical celebrations, you draw directly from ‘the wells of salvation’ the strength necessary to live well today and then also face your future more energetically.”
 (St. John Paul II to servers, 1980)

 Stewardship opportunity: To represent the faith community sharing gifts and talents by presenting gifts of bread, wine and treasure at the Sunday Eucharist, holy days and special liturgies.

 Talent/Gift to offer: Willingness to express faith in action.

 Time commitment: On a rotating basis, three or four times a year.

-Treasure/Blessing received: Active participation in the Eucharist that includes the whole family.
+Treasure/Blessing received: Active participation in the Eucharist that can include the whole family.

-Confirmed High School students also serve as Eucharistic Minister, Lector, Commentator, or Usher.
+Confirmed High School students may also serve as usher.